mcmtroffaes/homepage/posts/2013-08-21-everything-is-a-function.markdown

 3. Space (for function application) has higher precedence than any other operator.

-Note that, earlier, we put brackets around `increment 5` to apply its outcome to the `print` function.
+Note that, earlier, we put brackets around `increment 5`{.haskell}
+to apply its outcome to the `print`{.haskell} function.
 Had we omitted those brackets, as in

 ``` {.sourceCode .haskell}